Frequently Asked Questions

-Where can I find banks near me that offer IntraFi Network Deposits?
+Where can I find banks near me that offer IntraFi's services?
 See the Find an Institution page.

-Is IntraFi Network Deposits safe to use?
-Has it been thoroughly tested?
-IntraFi Network Deposits has been thoroughly tested (with many billions of dollars) and has been designed so as to comply with every relevant FDIC requirement.
-Since its inception, thousands of depositors have successfully submitted funds for placement through IntraFi Network Deposits.
+Are the ICS and CDARS services from IntraFi safe to use?
+Have they been thoroughly tested?
+ICS, or IntraFi Cash Service, and CDARS have been thoroughly tested (with many billions of dollars) and has been designed so as to comply with every relevant FDIC requirement.
+Since its inception, thousands of depositors have successfully submitted funds for placement through IntraFi's deposit placement services.

-Use of IntraFi Network Deposits makes it possible for depositors to gain access to multiple millions of dollars of FDIC insurance on funds that are placed in demand deposit accounts, money market deposit accounts, CDs, or any combination of these account types.
+Use of these services makes it possible for depositors to gain access to multiple millions of dollars of FDIC insurance on funds that are placed in demand deposit accounts, money market deposit accounts, CDs, or any combination of these account types.
 And, no depositor has ever lost a penny of FDIC-insured deposits.

-The product is offered by IntraFi Network (formerly Promontory Interfinancial Network), a trusted fintech provider chosen by more than 3,000 banks across the nation, and has received an exclusive endorsement from the American Bankers Association.
+The services are offered by IntraFi, a trusted fintech provider chosen by more than 3,000 banks across the nation, and has received an exclusive endorsement from the American Bankers Association.

 How can deposits greater than the standard FDIC insurance maximum be eligible for insurance by the FDIC?
 The FDIC insures up to $250,000 of a customer’s deposit accounts in a given insurable capacity at an FDIC-insured depository institution.
-Banks that offer IntraFi Network Deposits are members of IntraFi’s network of financial institutions.
-When your funds are placed through IntraFi Network Deposits, they are divided into amounts under the standard FDIC maximum and placed with other network members—each an FDIC-insured institution.
+Banks that offer IntraFi's services are members of IntraFi’s network of financial institutions.
+When your funds are placed through the services, they are divided into amounts under the standard FDIC maximum and placed with other network members—each an FDIC-insured institution.
 This makes your deposit eligible for FDIC insurance at each member bank.
 By working directly with one network member, you can access insurance through many.

 Who has custody of my funds?
-Funds placed through IntraFi Network Deposits are deposited only in FDIC-insured institutions.
-Your bank acts as custodian for your deposits placed using IntraFi Network Deposits, and the subcustodian for the deposits is the Bank of New York Mellon (BNY Mellon), the largest custodian in the world with $41.1 trillion in assets under custody and/or administration and $2.2 trillion in assets under management.1
+Funds placed through ICS and CDARS are deposited only in FDIC-insured institutions.
+Your bank acts as custodian for your deposits placed, and the subcustodian for the deposits is the Bank of New York Mellon (BNY Mellon), the largest custodian in the world with $43 trillion in assets under custody and/or administration and $1.92 trillion in assets under management.1

-Unique to IntraFi Network Deposits CD offering, you as a depositor can obtain a confirmation of records maintained by BNY Mellon as subcustodian in order to reconcile those records with the statements received from your financial institution.
-At any time, as often as desired, you as a depositor can obtain a certified statement from BNY Mellon that confirms the exact amount of your CDs, including principal balance and accrued interest, for each FDIC-insured institution that issues a CD through IntraFi Network Deposits.
+Unique to CDARS, you as a depositor can obtain a confirmation of records maintained by BNY Mellon as subcustodian in order to reconcile those records with the statements received from your financial institution.
+At any time, as often as desired, you as a depositor can obtain a certified statement from BNY Mellon that confirms the exact amount of your CDs, including principal balance and accrued interest, for each FDIC-insured institution that issues a CD through CDARS service.
 You can submit a request for the certified statement, along with BNY Mellon's processing fee, through your financial institution.
 BNY Mellon will send the certified statement directly to you or to another party designated by you, such as an auditor.

-Who provides the additional FDIC insurance when my funds are placed using IntraFi Network Deposits?
-Through IntraFi Network Deposits, funds are placed in deposit accounts at members of IntraFi’s network of financial institutions, and those network members provide you with access to the additional FDIC insurance coverage.
+Who provides the additional FDIC insurance when my funds are placed using IntraFi's services?
+Through IntraFi's services, funds are placed in deposit accounts at members of IntraFi’s network of financial institutions, and those network members provide you with access to the additional FDIC insurance coverage.
 Working directly with just one bank, you can access coverage through many FDIC-insured institutions.

 Is my account information safe?
 Your confidential information remains protected; your relationship remains between you and your financial institution.

 How can my funds be used locally if my deposits are placed at financial institutions all over the country?
-When institutions that use IntraFi Network Deposits swap deposits on a dollar-for-dollar basis, the same amount of funds placed through the network returns to your financial institution.
+When institutions that use ICS and CDARS swap deposits on a dollar-for-dollar basis, the same amount of funds placed through the network returns to your financial institution.
 As a result, the total amount of your original deposit can remain with your financial institution and be used for local lending.
 (This applies only when placing funds on a reciprocal basis.)

 The FDIC routinely acknowledges that deposit placement services can be used to provide access to expanded deposit insurance coverage.
 For example, in a 2016 “Frequently Asked Questions” document, the FDIC specifically described how a participating bank can place funds at other participating banks through a bank network to give its customer full insurance coverage on a deposit in excess of $250,000.
 Moreover, in 2018, the Economic Growth, Regulatory Relief, and Consumer Protection Act was signed into law.
 Section 202 of the Act defines reciprocal deposits and, subject to statutory limitations, provides that certain reciprocal deposits are deemed not to have been obtained by or through a deposit broker.
 The FDIC subsequently issued regulations implementing the Act’s requirements.

-Some banks receiving deposits placed through an IntraFi Network product have failed during IntraFi Network’s history; every resulting claim for deposit insurance has been paid in full by the FDIC.
+Some banks receiving deposits placed through an IntraFi service have failed during IntraFi Network’s history; every resulting claim for deposit insurance has been paid in full by the FDIC.

 Please go to http://www.fdic.gov/deposit/index.html to learn more about FDIC insurance.

-Where can I find an institution that offers IntraFi Network Deposits?
-Check with your financial institution to see if it offers IntraFi Network Deposits, or visit Find an Institution to find a local institution that does.
+Where can I find an institution that offers IntraFi's deposit placement services?
+Check with your financial institution to see if it offers IntraFi's services, or visit Find an Institution to find a local one that does.

 When deposited funds are exchanged on a dollar-for-dollar basis with other banks that use IntraFi Network Deposits, a bank can use the full amount of a deposit placed through IntraFi Network Deposits for local lending, satisfying some depositors’ local investment goals or mandates.
 Alternatively, with a depositor’s consent, and if authorized under state law, a bank may choose to receive fee income instead of deposits from the banks.
 Under these circumstances, deposited funds would not be available for local lending.